-Beyond benefits.gov, reviewed on Grants For Widows With Children, you can investigate some government options, such as Social Security, directly.
+Beyond benefits.gov, reviewed on Grants For Widows With Children, you can also find some valuable resources by investigating some government options such as Social Security directly.

 - Business Assistance: Sometimes business assistance programs will give preference to women and to widows supporting children.
 Learn more about how to find financial assistance for your business at Grants For Business.
 If you have a good business idea and need help to pursue it, discover more about a relatively recent phenomenon called Microfinancing.
 Organizations offering microfinance loans for new small business ventures often provide training and other support in addition to financial help.
 And, they are particularly geared to support ventures launched by those without much money and without access to traditional funding sources like banks.